Assistance from Community Service Programs of West Alabama.

 The community action agency also offers a Lease/Purchase program for those with less than perfect credit and/or do not have the funds for receiving a traditional home mortgage or making the down payment.

 Tenants can also receive rental counseling and maybe financial aid for paying their rent.
 The homeless can receive counseling and information on security deposit programs.
 Eviction prevention and rehousing are key undertakings.
+These are part of the homeless prevention programs in Alabama.

 In the case of delinquent rent or default on a home loan, CSP works with the client to help them find and apply for resources within their means to correct the financial deficiency.
 If an when it is necessary, clients are counseled from Service Programs of West Alabama staff about avoiding potential eviction proceedings or a foreclosure on their home.
 The non-profit can refer clients to other community resources so that the family can make their mortgage or rent payments on their own in the future.
 Other rental assistance can include occupancy and rent subsidies, such as section 8 vouchers. housing, as needed.